-CUGN will keep a record of your academic progress and will supply an updated transcript and a certificate, diploma, or degree upon satisfactory completion of any academic program.
+CUGN will keep a record of your academic progress and will supply an updated transcript and a certificate or diploma upon satisfactory completion of any academic program.
 Requests for official transcripts should be made through the Registrar's Office.
-A fee is charged for the processing of each transcript requested that is in addition to the two provided at graduation.
+A fee is charged for the processing of each transcript requested that is in addition to the two provided upon completion of any academic program.